arencrg/voluntinder_rrr/README.md

 Aren has volunteered in three different countries and in several typhoon relief operations in her university, and she is a staunch believer in the good that comes from genuine volunteer work.
 Marc also thinks that volunteering is a way of giving back to the community, and it's very much aligned with his religious background to offer one's self in the service of his neighbor.

 After a few days of research, we were able to find a few reputable groups that have compiled a list of volunteer groups and NGOs, some of them have the projects categorized and have the application links right then and there; their system is robust and it works.
-There are already good systems in place.
+There are already a few systems in place.
 Okay, so if it ain't broke, why fix it?

 ## The Solution